WuProver/MonomialOrderedPolynomial/README.md

 # SortedPolynomial
 This library provides a formally verified data structure for efficient polynomial identity verification through kernel reduction in Lean 4.
 We leverage strictly sorted data structures to enable reliable in-kernel computation and formal verification of polynomial operations.
 It provides sorted and kernel-computable version of `DFinsupp`, `Finsupp`, `AddMonoidAlgebra`, and `Polynomial`.

-This project directly supports the formalization of Gröbner basis algorithms in Lean.
+This project directly supports the implementation of Gröbner basis algorithms in Lean.
 For the main Gröbner basis formalization project, see: [WuProver/groebner_proj](https://github.com/WuProver/groebner_proj)

 This project is still work in process.
 We are working to complete this promptly.